alissatroiano/Dash/TESTING.md

 - Click, [Signup](https://dash-ms3.herokuapp.com/signup).
 - Enter a new username and password.
 - Click `submit`.
-- Observe, 'success!' flash message displays and confirm success on frontend.
+- Observe, 'success!' flash message displays and confirm success on the frontend.
 - Navigate to **MongoDB** recipes database.
-- Click on the, `users` collection.
+- Click on the `users` collection.
 - Ensure a new record has been created.
-- Inspect the document and verify the username in the db matches the username created in step 3.
+- Inspect the document and verify the username in the DB matches the username created in step 3.
 - Confirm that the `signup` function in `app.py` is properly wired to MongoDB.
 - Declare test, 'passed'.